Jeffrey Dean Morgan: Personal life

 On October 5, 2019, Morgan and Burton were married, although many had erroneously speculated they had already been married since 2014.
-The wedding was officiated by Ackles.
+The wedding was officiated by Ackles and Reedus.

 Morgan and Burton have made their home in Rhinebeck in Dutchess County, New York, on a 100 acre working farm in the Hudson Valley with cows, ducks, chickens, alpacas, donkeys, and an emu.

 Since 2014, Morgan and Burton have been co-owners (along with Morgan's friend, actor Paul Rudd) of Samuel's Sweet Shop, a Rhinebeck candy store they saved from being closed after the previous owner, a friend of theirs, died suddenly.

-In 2019, Morgan purchased an apartment in the NoHo neighborhood of Lower Manhattan in New York City.